mvpgomes/ieee-latex-template/README.md

 ### Using an online tool
 If you don't want to install anything and just want to use an online editor you can also use this template.

-For instance, [Overleaf](https://www.overleaf.com) is a LaTex online editor.
+For instance, [Overleaf](https://www.overleaf.com) is a LateX online editor.
 You just need to create an account and import the files on this template to it, or use one of the IEEE templates that Overleaf provides.

 NOTE: If you chose to use a template already provided by Overleaf, the template structure will be a little